junobuild/examples/README.md

 Explore more specific examples directly in this repository:

-- [svelte](./svelte/README.md): a collection of examples developed with Svelte
 - [vanilla](./vanilla/README.md): a collection of examples developed without frameworks
 - [node](./node): a collection of NodeJS scripts
 - [rust](./rust): blockchainless functions/hooks examples